refirst11/firemotion/readme.md

 ## useFiremotion

-This hook is used to process page transitions by switching between three CSSs in order.
+This hook is used to process page transitions by appropriately merging three CSS classes in order.

 ### Parameters